v8/v8.dev/src/blog/explicit-compile-hints.md

 testfunc2();
 ```

-Remember to run Chorme with a clean user data directory, so that code caching won't mess with your experiment.
+Remember to run Chrome with a clean user data directory, so that code caching won't mess with your experiment.
 An example command line would be:

 ```sh
 rm -rf /tmp/chromedata && google-chrome --no-first-run --user-data-dir=/tmp/chromedata --js-flags=--log-function_events > log.txt